Man charged in Detroit fire that killed 5, injured 4

 DETROIT (AP) — A 55-year-old man has been charged with setting a fire that killed five people and injured four others in an apartment building where he lived on Detroit’s east side.

-The Wayne County prosecutor’s office says Henry Jackson was jailed following his arraignment Friday afternoon on five counts of first-degree murder and five counts of first-degree arson.
+The Wayne County prosecutor’s office says Henry Johnson was jailed following his arraignment Friday afternoon on five counts of first-degree murder and five counts of first-degree arson.

 Police have said the Wednesday afternoon fire followed an argument.
 Five men were killed.
 Four of the bodies were found on the second floor.